-Leyvan has a very loosely defined legal system at the beginning of the campaign.
-The small community that was isolated behind the barrier of the Maelstrom had to find ways to coexist harmoniously.
+Leyvan has a very loosely defined legal system.
 The three major categories of crime (against a person, against property, against the state) are recognized.
-Most legal issues are dealt with by Finnean Calhoun (a member of the Vanguard) or escalated to Lady Moirette Baloren.
-It has been rare that Finn has delegated any judicial duties due to the small size of the community.
+Most legal issues are dealt with by Baron Finnean Calhoun (a member of the Vanguard) or escalated to Countess Moirette Baloren.
+It has been rare that Baron Finn has delegated any judicial duties due to the small size of the community.
 Finn's style of justice centers around a personal touch that makes the punishment be suited for the crime, with a focus on restitution and rehabilitation over death or imprisonment wherever possible.
 However, there are no prisons in Leyvan and there have been times where Finn's has had no options aside from carrying out a death sentence.
+This has changed in recent years as Baron Finn has access to a Scepter of Sorrows, a powerful artifact that places a curse on a criminal to force them to reform their ways.
+This gives additional options for sentencing.